What's in the 'End of life care' section?

 Care at home

-- District nurses (also called community nurses) give general nursing care, medicines and pain relief.
-They work closely with GPs, social services, and other services to arrange care.
+- District nurses (also called community nurses) may provide a lot of your palliative care, including nursing care and emotional support.
+They will work closely with GPs, social services, and other services to arrange your care.

-- Specialist nurses (palliative care nurses, hospice nurses or Macmillan nurses) help people and their families with everything to do with living with cancer.
-This might include managing pain and other symptoms, giving practical advice and emotional support.
+- Specialist nurses (palliative care nurses, hospice nurses or Macmillan nurses) help people living with cancer and their families.
+This might include managing pain and other symptoms, giving practical advice, and emotional support.
 They work alongside the district nurses and GP.

-- Marie Curie nurses or Hospice at Home nurses give nursing care at the end of life, often at night so your family can rest.
+- Marie Curie nurses or Hospice at Home nurses give nursing and personal care at the end of life.
+This is often at night so your family can rest.

 ‘’Don’t hold back on asking for help or pain relief because it is the night time or you don’t want to bother anyone.
 It is important to call and get the medicines before the pain gets worse.’’